Open Bible Data Home About News OET Key

 וְעֵינֵ֥י כְ֝סִ֗יל בִּקְצֵה־אָֽרֶץ

-Here, Solomon refers to a stupid one being unable to pay attention to anything as if that person’s eyes were at the end of the earth.
+Here Solomon refers to a stupid one being unable to pay attention to anything as if that person’s eyes were at the end of the earth.
 If it would be helpful, you could use an equivalent idiom from your language or state the meaning plainly.
-Alternate translation: “but a stupid one’s mind is all over the place” or “but a stupid one is unable to concentrate”
+Alternate translation: “but a stupid one’s mind is all over the place” or “but a stupid one is not able to focus his thoughts”